THERAPISTS

 Lindsay is trained in Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy for trauma (CPT), Attachment and Biobehavioral Catch-Up (ABC).
 Trust Based Relational Intervention (TBRI) methods, and Collaborative Assessment and Management of Suicidality (CAMS).
 She is experienced in providing these models in a therapeutic setting.

-Lindsay graduated from Oral Roberts University with a Bachelor's in Social Work (BSW) in 2017.
+Lindsay graduated from Oral Roberts University with a bachelor's in Social Work (BSW) in 2017.
 From 2017-2019, she worked with the Department of Human Services as a Child Welfare Specialist for families in reunification and adoptive cases.
 In 2020, she graduated from the University of Oklahoma with her Master's in Social Work (MSW) and began pursuing clinical practice.
 Lindsay worked as a Therapeutic counselor in a Community Mental Health Setting from 2020-2022 serving clients with severe illness and working in underprivileged communities.
 She has also worked as a Mental Health Counselor for Mustang Public Schools providing counseling services for adolescents and families.

 She would be honored to provide therapeutic services to you and your family to help you find lasting healing, hope, and peace.